biojava/biojava.github.io/wiki/BioJava:PhyloSOC07_doc.md

 **Neighbor-Joining Method**

-''Neighbor-joining (Saitou and Nei, 1987) is a method that is related to the cluster method but does not require the data to be ultrametric.
+*Neighbor-joining (Saitou and Nei, 1987) is a method that is related to the cluster method but does not require the data to be ultrametric.
 In other words it does not require that all lineages have diverged by eaqual amounts.
 The method is especially suited for datasets comprising lineages with largely varying rates of evolution.
-It can be used in combination with methods that allow correction for superimposed substitutions.
+It can be used in combination with methods that allow correction for superimposed substitutions.*

-The neighbor-joining method is a special case of the star decomposition method.
+*The neighbor-joining method is a special case of the star decomposition method.
 In contrast to cluster analysis neighbor-joining keeps track of nodes on a tree rather than taxa or clusters of taxa.
 The raw data are provided as a distance matrix and the initial tree is a star tree.
 Then